-- Age 18 by June 4 start date.
+- Age 18+ by June 6, 2022 start date.

-- Ability to work in a dynamic fast-paced environment and juggle multiple, changing priorities; strong time and project management skills needed.
+- Ability to work in a dynamic, fast-paced environment and juggle multiple, changing priorities; strong time and project management skills needed.
 Must be self-motivated and willing to work in a flexible, non-structured environment.

-- Occasional evening work with weekend hours required.
-Normal schedule Tuesday- Saturday
+- Occasional evening and weekend hours required

 - Valid state driver’s license required OR proficient with public transportation.

-- Bilingual candidates are strongly encouraged to apply.
+- Bilingual candidates are strongly encouraged to apply

 How to apply:

-Please send a cover letter and resume to:
+Email a resume and cover letter to: